Abraham de Moivre: Middle years

 After de Moivre had been accepted, Halley encouraged him to turn his attention to astronomy.
 In 1705, de Moivre discovered, intuitively, that "the centripetal force of any planet is directly related to its distance from the centre of the forces and reciprocally related to the product of the diameter of the evolute and the cube of the perpendicular on the tangent."
-In other words, if a planet, M, follows an elliptical orbit around a focus F and has a point P where PM is tangent to the curve and FPM is a right angle so that FP is the perpendicular to the tangent, then the centripetal force at point P is proportional to FM/(R*(FP)3) where R is the radius of the curvature at M. The mathematician Johann Bernoulli proved this formula in 1710.
+In other words, if a planet, M, follows an elliptical orbit around a focus F and has a point P where PM is tangent to the curve and FPM is a right angle so that FP is the perpendicular to the tangent, then the centripetal force at point P is proportional to FM/(R*(FP)3) where R is the radius of the curvature at M. The Swiss mathematician Johann Bernoulli proved this formula in 1710.

 Despite these successes, de Moivre was unable to obtain an appointment to a chair of mathematics at any university, which would have released him from his dependence on time-consuming tutoring that burdened him more than it did most other mathematicians of the time.
 At least a part of the reason was a bias against his French origins.

 In November 1697 he was elected a Fellow of the Royal Society and in 1712 was appointed to a commission set up by the society, alongside MM.
 Arbuthnot, Hill, Halley, Jones, Machin, Burnet, Robarts, Bonet, Aston, and Taylor to review the claims of Newton and Leibniz as to who discovered calculus.
 The full details of the controversy can be found in the Leibniz and Newton calculus controversy article.

 Throughout his life de Moivre remained poor.
 It is reported that he was a regular customer of old Slaughter's Coffee House, St. Martin's Lane at Cranbourn Street, where he earned a little money from playing chess.

 Later years

-De Moivre continued studying the fields of probability and mathematics until his death in 1754 and several additional papers were published after his death.
+De Moivre continued studying the fields of probability and mathematics until his death in 1754.
+Several additional papers were published after his death.
 As he grew older, he became increasingly lethargic and needed longer sleeping hours.
 It is a common claim that De Moivre noted he was sleeping an extra 15 minutes each night and correctly calculated the date of his death as the day when the sleep time reached 24 hours, 27 November 1754.
 On that day he did in fact die, in London and his body was buried at St Martin-in-the-Fields, although his body was later moved.
 The claim of him predicting his own death, however, has been disputed as not having been documented anywhere at the time of its occurrence.